TheThingsNetwork/lorawan-stack/doc/content/integrations/influxdb-cloud/telegraf-setup/telegraf-mqtt-setup.md

 Click the **Explore** tab on the left.
 Select your bucket in the **FROM** window in the bottom.
 In the **Filter** window, select **_measurement** on the drop-down menu and tick the **mqtt_consumer** box.

-At this point you will be able to choose which topic and which parameter you want to monitor, and you can start manipulating the incoming data in various ways.
+At this point you will be able to choose which topic and which parameter you want to monitor, and you can start manipulating the incoming data.